DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_results.md

 **It’s hard to find the raw data.**

-- When asked what they thought the “Download” link on the site would do, one participant said, “I would say that’s a deficiency on the website.
+- When asked where they would go to find raw data on the site, one participant said, “I would say that’s a deficiency on the website.
 You have a lot of options, but it’s not clear how you would get the data.”
+  - When we asked that same participant what they thought the “Download” link on the site would do, they replied, "Ah, getting closer," and then directed us to another site they use, the [USDA Quick Stats site](https://quickstats.nass.usda.gov/), as a comparison.
+  - In describing USDA's Quick Stats site, this participant said, "it’s a database query, so you start at the highest level and filter down.
+This is unique, and gets huge use in ag[riculture] world...
+I use it all the time.
+It’s so easy to use, I don’t even store data on my desktop anymore."

 **Users need a clear next step when they can’t find what they need on the site.**
 - The journalist we spoke with mentioned that when consulting data sources for their stories, they usually need to talk to a person at least once to ensure they are interpreting the data properly and understand the context around it.